Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 So, connect that LAN cable and check for updates.
 In case there’s a new update for your router, the system will install it automatically

 This isn’t the single problem regarding Internet connectivity in Windows 10 and 11.
 You might have encountered other similar ones, and we have solutions for quite a few of them, including:

 - Microsoft wireless display adapter issues in Windows 10

 - Netgear wireless adapter problems

 - Wireless display adapter connection problems after Windows 10 v1709 update

 - Wireless display install failed in Windows 11

 - Wi-Fi range issues (caused by wireless adapter) in Windows 10

-Note: These solutions are not only for Windows 10 PC.
-You can try them for Windows 8 and 8.1.
-Let us know in the comment section which one worked for you.
+Let us know in the comments section which one worked for you.
 We will be glad to recommend them in the first place.